 Six months later we ran into each other again.
 In a city as big as London, this was something of a miracle.
 We wasted no time.
 We spend that entire day together, and the next day, too.
 Over the next couple of months we met up at least once a week.
 He exhausted me both mentally and physically, which in retrospect was probably not a good thing.

 Scott was everything I thought I was looking for in a partner.
 He was worldly and artistic, and he challenged me constantly.
 But Scott left me feeling quite hollow, too.
 He was terrible at texting me back, sometimes disappearing for days on end, or not confirming plans until the day of.
 He didn’t want to introduce me to his friends.
 It got to the point where I eventually told him to stop texting me all together, preferring to make plans with him in person, just like the old days.

-And then, one idle Tuesday, he came over to my flat.
+And then, one idle Tuesday, we met at a local bar.
 We were going to go for dinner and drinks, maybe check out a movie.

-“I can’t do this anymore,” he told me as he grasped my hands in his.
+“I can’t do this anymore,” he told me.
 My heart dropped.